IBM/ToDoBackend/DatabaseWorkshop.md

 This is a follow on tutorial to our [ToDoBackend tutorial](https://github.com/IBM/ToDoBackend).
 Please complete that before proceeding with this tutorial.

-**Homebrew** is also needed, to install homebrew paste this into your terminal and hit Enter:
+**Homebrew** is also needed, to install Homebrew run the following Terminal command:
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```